 On the other hand, the DDO error comes from mistakes in the hubbing process.
 The former type of coins does not have any additional value to collectors.
 However, the latter has a high value, as there are very few instances of die doubling.

 Grading of the 1958 Wheat Pennies for collectors

 The original coin has a bright luster.
 However, a coin that is moderately circulated has a warm toning.
-Most coins that are widely distributed over the years have a brown tone.
+Most coins widely distributed over the years have a brown tone.

-On the other hand, extremely fine graded coins have a light but noticeable wear, the hair behind the Lincoln temple is slightly flattened, and the jaws and cheeks have a smooth texture.
-However, despite having a touch of flatness, Lincoln’s cheek, jaw, and coat line remain rounded.
+On the other hand, highly fine-graded coins have light but noticeable wear, the hair behind the Lincoln temple is slightly flattened, and the jaws and cheeks have a smooth texture.
+However, Lincoln’s cheek, jaw, and coat line remain rounded despite having a touch of flatness.

 The value of a coin is based on the qualities discussed above.
 The extremely fine-grade coin goes for about $5, while the widely circulated coin goes for around $0.02.
 The reason for the low value is the fact that these coins are readily available.